Earthquakes on May 8, 2026

 6.3 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.1 earthquake 75 km ENE of Tonopah, Nevada came in on May 8, 2026 at 23:59 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.5 earthquake that occurred about 21 hours earlier.
-At a depth of 6.3 km, the event was shallow crustal.
-Geolocation places the event at 38.444°N, -116.514°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.1 event was detected 75 km ENE of Tonopah, Nevada on May 8, 2026, with origin time 23:59 UTC.
+It arrived roughly 21 hours after a larger magnitude 2.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The event originated approximately 6.3 km below the surface, classifying it as shallow crustal.
+The epicenter is at 38.444°, -116.514°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08